atarr3/campvideo-data/README-FE.md

 ### Prequisites
 #### FFmpeg
 FFmpeg is used for audio/video processing applications, such as video resizing and trimming.
 Users can download and install FFmpeg [here](https://ffmpeg.org/download.html) or through a package manager, such as Homebrew or APT.
-Once installed, confirm that FFmpeg is working by typing
+Make sure that FFmpeg is added to the ``PATH`` environmental variable.
+Confirm that FFmpeg is working by typing

 ```sh
 ffpmeg
 ```

 in terminal or command prompt.

 #### CMake and C++ Compiler
 Installing the required Python packages requires both CMake and a C++ compiler.
 For macOS users, these requirements are normally already satisfied.
 - C++ Compiler: Windows users should install a C++ compiler from [Microsoft Visual Studio Community Edition](https://visualstudio.microsoft.com/downloads/).
 Be sure to install the latest x86/x64 C++ build tools and the appropriate Windows SDK for your Windows platform.
 For example, a Windows 10 user would install